MinimalistYing/MinimalistYing.github.io/README.md

 ## MinimalistYing.io

 * Resume.
-* Record the problems where i encountered at work, and how to solve them.
+* Record the problems where I encountered at work, and how to solve them.
 * Try to design a website through my own thoughts.
-* Experiment new tech in this project.
+* Experiment new tech.

+## TODO

+* Blog.
+* Canvas.